 France has a 37,000 mile trail network consisting of major walking paths called Grande Randonnées (GR), Les GR de Pays (GRP), and Les sentiers de Promenade et Randonnée (PR).
 These routes are generally very well marked and documented.

 There are stretches of walking on roads of various kinds.
-Many of these are unpaved farm lanes.
-Others are quiet country roads near villages with little to no traffic.
-Finally, there are portions on pavement with traffic, primarily entering and leaving medium and large towns and through the settled areas.
+Many of these are unpaved farm lanes; others are quiet country roads near villages with little to no traffic.
+Finally, there are portions on pavement with traffic, primarily entering and leaving medium and large towns and through various settled areas.

 As in most western European countries, the public transportation system in France is extensive and easy to use.
 We flew to Brussels, where we took one train to Paris and then another on to Roscoff.